smickey040404/streamlit-chatbot-rag-python/README.md

 ## Project Structure
 - **src/**: Contains Python-based chatbot script and Streamlit main script.
+- **src/materials/**: Contains data that our model will use to answer questions.
 - **report/**: Stores [Report](report) files.
 - **video/**: Contains [video](video) presentation.
 You can also watch the video on [YouTube]().
 - **.env**: Contains API keys.